Batch predictions

 Scoring from and to Google Cloud Platform

-Like with Azure, we provide the same support for GCP through the utility function BatchPredictionJob.score_gcp.
-This required that an Azure connection string has been added to the DataRobot credentials store. (see Credentials and Credential.create_gcp)
+DataRobot provides the same support for GCP through the utility function BatchPredictionJob.score_gcp.
+It requires you to add a GCP connection string to the DataRobot credentials store.
+(See Credentials and Credential.create_gcp.)

 import datarobot as dr